taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 Slug: the-blog-went-down-oh-no
 Author: aadith thiruvallarai

-If you're my weekly 1-3 visitors[^weekly users], you may have noticed the website went down… It seems that when you host a website using
+If you're my weekly visitor[^weekly users], you may have noticed the website went down… It seems that when you host a website using
 ***[DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS){:target="_blank"}*** (dynamic ***[DNS](https://en.wikipedia.org/wiki/Domain_Name_System){:target=”_blank”}***) on your home WiFi, your ISP (internet service provider) may not be a huge fan.